FDNY ARCS – Auxiliary Radio Communication System

 Newly installed ARCS must pass a Commissioning Test, as well as an FDNY acceptance test.

 ARCS must be in good working order; regular inspections and maintenance can ensure long-term performance.

-The NYC Rules outline annual certification and five-year recertification processes for ARCS.
+The NYC Rules outline annual certification and five-year re-certification processes for ARCS.
 Annual inspections and certification are required.
-For NYC property owners, We can help you meet FDNY and Building Code requirements.ode.
+ASM offers expertise in ARCS design, installation, engineering and maintenance.
+For NYC property owners, ASM can help you meet FDNY and Building Code requirements.